 • Everyone aged 6 months and over is recommended to get an annual flu vaccine to protect themselves from influenza.

-• Flu vaccination for those people who regularly come into close contact with people at higher risk of severe illness from flu (such as health and residential care workers and family members) will help protect those at higher risk.
+• Flu vaccination for those people who regularly come into close contact with people at higher risk of severe illness from influenza (such as health and residential care workers and family members) will help protect those at higher risk.

 • A flu vaccine is needed every year as influenza virus strains change (mutate) constantly.
 A vaccine is prepared each year to best match the strains predicted for the coming flu season.
 Vaccination is very effective in preventing serious illness from the influenza virus.